SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture8_B+Tree_indexes.md

 1. Pointer swizzing

-   Within a B+Tree, a node's pointers are alwasy `PageID`s, while traversing a B+Tree, we get a `PageID` then ask this page from the buffer pool, the buffer pool will search this in its `PageTable`.
+   Within a B+Tree, a node's pointers are always `PageID`s, while traversing a B+Tree, we get a `PageID` then ask this page from the buffer pool, the buffer pool will search this in its `PageTable`.